liya2017/axon-docs/docs/about-axon/Why_Build_With_Axon.md

 **CKB-VM**

 CKB Virtual Machine (CKB-VM) is the software implementation of the RISC-V instruction set used as a scripting VM.
 CKB-VM can call contracts on CKB, allowing protocols to be upgraded along with the contracts without hard-coding.
-With a variety of algorithms precompiled, CKB-VM greatly lowers the barrier of writing EVM-compatible contracts.
+With a variety of algorithms precompiled, CKB-VM greatly lowers the barrier to writing EVM-compatible contracts.

 - [Explore more](https://github.com/nervosnetwork/ckb-vm)